simon-an/angular-ts-basic-training/slides/angular/chapter9.md

 ### Implement Guards

-When guard blocks, it should schedule a redirect.
+- When guard blocks, it should schedule a redirect to home
+- Home Landing Page need to trigger the AuthService login
+- App Routing Module must use the Guards

 <details>
 <summary>Solution</summary>